Diaper rash is any skin irritation on the diaper area. On average, 35% of all babies suffer from diaper rashes from time to time.

-Yeast diaper rash infection
+A Yeast diaper rash infection

-A yeast infection diaper rash is caused by a type of fungus called Candid albicans.
-This rash is usually seen as red small dots that start in the
+yeast infection diaper rash is caused by a type of fungus called Candida albicans.
+This rash is usually seen as small, red dots, that start in the

-it is easily transferred to the diaper area because the yeast actually travels from the mouth through the intestines.
+it is easily transferred to the diaper area, because the yeast can travel from the mouth to the intestines.

 Other than this, you can use all the preventative and treatment measures mentioned below.

 Using plastic pants over diapers can also cause rash due to no air flow.

-- Diaper rash and teething ~ Babies are more likely to develop a rash while they are teething, this is often
+teething: Babies are more likely to develop a rash while they are teething, this is often

 Rare causes of this type of infant rash include nutritional

 Prevent diaper rash

 Including natural cures for diaper rash…